bbauska/W3Cx-3of5/README.md

 <h4>Typical use of the getUserMedia API with a Webcam</h4>

-The main idea is to set the srcObject attribute of a <video> element to the live video stream object coming out of the Webcam.
+The main idea is to set the srcObject attribute of a &lt;video&gt; element to the live video stream object coming out of the Webcam.
 To get this stream, you'll have to call the navigator.getUserMedia(params) method from the getUserMedia API, that returns an ES6 promise (ES stands for "ECMAScript" and is the scripting language that forms the basis of JavaScript).
 Do not panic if you do not know ES6's promises!
 The syntax is very simple, and you'll learn what you need from the provided examples.

 The stream is passed as a parameter to the then() method returned by the promise, as in this typical example (you can run it and see the result by clicking on the "CodePen" logo at the top right):